Claude Debussy's Pianistic Vision

 1907 Completed Images II for piano, considered opera based on Tristan.
 Pelleas performed in Brussels in January, Frankfurt in April.

-1909 Conducted Nocturnes in London, Pelléas performed at Covent Garden, cancer diagnosed and had surgery, Biography of Debussy by Louis Laloy published, became member of Council of Superiors of the Conservatory.
-Travelled to Pourville July-October.
+1909 Conducted Nocturnes in London, Pelleas performed at Covent Garden, cancer diagnosed and had surgery, Biography of Debussy by Louis Laloy published, became member of Council of Superiors of the Conservatory.
+Traveled to Pourville July-October.

 1910 Preludes I published, conducted in Budapest and Vienna, Chinese art exhibition in Paris, Debussy's father died.

-1911 Le Martyre de St Sebastien performed unsuccessfully May 22, conducted in Turin, travelled to Houlgate in August.
+1911 Le Martyre de St Sebastien performed unsuccessfully May 22, conducted in Turin, traveled to Houlgate in August.

-1913 Jeux premiered unsuccessfully May 15, set 3 songs to Mallarme, Preludes II published, travelled to Moscow and St Petersburg.
+1913 Jeux premiered unsuccessfully May 15, set 3 songs to Mallarme, Preludes II published, traveled to Moscow and St Petersburg.

-1914 Travelled to Rome, La Haye, Amsterdam.
+1914 Traveled to Rome, La Haye, Amsterdam.
 Wrote Bercuese Héroique.

-1915 Wrote En blanc et noir, Douze Etudes, Sonata for cello and piano, Sonata for flute, viola, and harp, Noél des enfants qui n'ont plus de maison.
-Debussy's mother died, cancer worsened.
+1915 Wrote En blanc et noir, Douze Etudes, Sonata for cello and piano, Sonata for flute, viola, and harp, Noel des enfants qui n'ont plus de maison.
+Debussy's mother died, Debussy's cancer worsened.

 1916 Wrote no music for a year.
 Reworked Fall of the House of Usher libretto.